JuliaAI/DataScienceTutorials.jl/assets/literate/EX-AMES.md

 ## KNN-Ridge blend

-Let's try something a bit better than a constant regressor.
+Let's try something a bit fancier than a constant regressor.

 * one-hot-encode categorical inputs
 * log-transform the target